muratk3n/thirdwave/en/tweets/2020/week11a.md

 around, they come together, and everyone turns to the person to their right, puts a finger up the ass.
 Everyone else does the same.
 Now you formed a circle, and the circle is __connected__.
-Then they turn this circle and start sing Kumbaya...
+Then they turn this circle and start singing Kumbaya...
 This is the ideal for most people.

 *2020-3-9 9:55:58*